wp-plugins/wp-copysafe-pdf/readme.txt

 4. The document file manager will list all uploaded document class files.

 == Changelog ==

+= 1.0 =
+* Tested and verified on WordPress version 4.0

 = 0.9 =
 * Tested and verified on WordPress version 3.9.2